 The National Centre for Writing Creative Leaders scheme is a unique training and work experience programme in creative writing and education.
-The scheme provides professional development opportunities for 18-25-year-olds or those still in full or part-time education who are interested in a career arts education.
+The scheme provides professional development opportunities for 18-25 year olds or those still in full or part-time education interested in a career arts education.

 - be passionate about creative writing and education

 - be confident, independent and self-motivated

 - have the ability to inspire and spur others into action

 - be interested in or enjoy working with children and young people

 Successful applicants will attend a practical training session on Wednesday 16th October which will cover the following:

 - Meet the team and freelancers